bropedio/brave-new-world/README.md

    description that describes the "what," "why," and "how" of the changes.

 Accepted features will be squashed into a single commit when merging.

-## Beta Testing

-Each release candidate is tracked in a unique testing branch (eg. `v2.2.0-beta-18`).
-If you would like to help test the current beta version, ask for the Beta Tester role at our Discord (via ngplus.net).